MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/create-app-store-listings.md

 ## Add and edit Store listing info

 To edit a Store listing, select the language name from the Store listings overview page.
 You must edit each language separately.

-**Product name**<br>*Required*

-Your app's name.
-Must be a name you've already reserved for your app.

-If you need to rename the app after it's already been published, you can select a different reserved name here when you create a new submission, after you've provided URLs to packages that use the new name.

-> [!NOTE]
-The Product name you select only applies to the Store listing in the language you're working in.
-It does not impact the name displayed when a customer installs the app; that name comes from the package that gets installed.
-To avoid confusion, we recommend that each language's package(s) and Store listing use the same name.

 **Description**<br>*Required*<br>*Character limit: 10,000 characters*